sshyran/swig/README.md

 ## Want to contribute?

 Anyone can help make this project better - We follow the same contributing guide as the Gulp project.
-Please check out their [Contributing guide](https://github.com/gulpjs/gulp/blob/master/CONTRIBUTING.md)!
+Please check out their [Contributing guide](https:d//github.com/gulpjs/gulp/blob/master/CONTRIBUTING.md)!

+### Publishing

+When a [task](https://github.com/gilt/gilt-swig-assets) or [utility](https://github.com/gilt/gilt-swig-util) dependency is updated, this module should also have it's patch version bumped, and published.
+This ensures that users will consistently have the latest task dependencies for each version of swig.
+Exceptions can be made in the case of non-critical updates to task dependencies.